 Printful’s warehouses are located in the US, Canada, and EU.

 Startup Vitamins customers are on both sides of the Atlantic.
 It made sense to store my postcards in warehouses based in North America and Europe which meant I had to factor in the shipping costs from the supplier to each location.

 Choose the Printful warehouse closest to your target audience for faster shipping times.
 You may need to keep stock at all locations.

-First, I checked out some Europe-based and US-based services (Overnight Prints, Vistaprint, PrintingForLess, Moo).
-I found that the shipping costs to both locations would cost way too much, making the price per postcard more expensive than my budget would allow.
+First, I checked out some Europe-based and US-based dropshipping services (Overnight Prints, Vistaprint, PrintingForLess, Moo).
+I found that the shipping costs of dropshipping products to both locations would cost way too much, making the price per postcard more expensive than my budget would allow.

 I could have cut shipping costs from supplier to warehouse by using two different services, but I wanted all postcards to be the same quality.
 To get it right, I needed a single supplier.